 ANZ will likely maintain a strong RAC ratio in the 10.8%-11.3% range over the next two years.
 Our forecast includes the group's proposed acquisition of SML.
-We expect that our RAC ratio for ANZ will remain in the forecasted range, regardless of whether its acquisition of SML proceeds.

 ANZ's capital is likely to remain a strength for the ratings.
-This is because the bank funded the A\$4.9 billion acquisition with A\$3.5 billion of common equity raised in August 2022.
+This is because the bank funded the A\$4.9 billion acquisition with A\$3.5 billion of common equity, raised in August 2022.

-ANZ should have broadly similar loan growth as the industry over the next two years, at about 5%, excluding the impact of the proposed acquisition of SML.
+ANZ should have broadly similar loan growth as the industry over the next two years, at about 5%.
 There are early signs that the bank's franchise strength is recovering.

-While interest margins at Australian banks, including ANZ, benefited from rising interest rates, we believe that net interest margins (NIM) have peaked.
+Interest margins at Australian banks, including ANZ, will benefit from rising interest rates, in our view.
+This is notwithstanding ongoing strong competition within the industry.

-We believe ANZ's credit losses will remain low, at about 15 bps of customer loans.
-As such, the bank should maintain sound earnings.
+Credit losses will probably remain low, at about 15 bps (also see risk position discussion below).
+With this, ANZ should be able to maintain sound earnings.

-The group's profitability will likely remain very good by international standards.
-It had a return on assets of 0.7% for the half-year to March 31, 2023, slightly lower than its Australian and international peers (see chart 2).
+The group will likely improve its profitability over the next two years.
+It had a return on assets of 0.7% for the year to Sept.30, 2022, lower than its Australian and international peers (see chart 2).

-Chart 2 Profitability of Australian major banks is comparable to global peers ROA measured as core earnings to average adjusted assets, NIM measured as net interest income to average earning assets
+Chart 2 Profitability Of Australian Major Banks Is Comparable To Global Peers ROA measured as core earnings to average adjusted assets, NIM measured as net interest income to average earning assets

-As of most recent year to-date numbers.
+As of most recent year to date numbers.
 ROA--Return on assets.
 NIM--Net interest margins.
+Source: S&P Global Ratings.